How to Effectively Present to the Audit Committee

 Going in cold, not knowing anything about what you’re presenting, or not having an answer when somebody asks a meaningful question undermines your credibility.
 When the Audit Committee asks you a question, they don’t want to hear crickets, watch you stammer out “I don’t know,” or see you run out of the meeting to get an answer.

 Although you’re not expected to understand everything that’s going on with the company globally, you should have a strong grasp of the material you’re presenting.
 Make sure you come equipped with the answers — or at least with some semblance of an answer — for questions that you would anticipate being asked based on the information on your slides.
 When a question is asked, take a moment to collect your thoughts before replying.
-It’s far better to pause momentarily to reflect than to give a meandering stream of consciousness response.
+It’s far better to pause momentarily to reflect than to give a meandering stream-of-consciousness response.

 6. Take yourself seriously